FISHARMNIC/HAMprimeC2/README.md

     - Automatic conversion from formats and numbers
     - Easy comparison using normal comparison signs
 - Math
-    - GMP for bignums
+    - Floats and ints
-    - Built in floats
+    - Support for GMP (look at `bignums` in `test/working`)

-Currently working on / not implemented yet:
+Currently working on / roadmap:
-- operator overloading with different types of input
+- operator overloading with different types of parameters
 - private properties
 - easier built-in array features (push,pop,forEach,etc.)
 - Lamdba functions